 The Kansas City metropolitan area is a regional center for agribusiness, transportation, telecommunications, manufacturing, health care, trade, financial services and the federal government.
-Major companies headquartered in the area include Hallmark Cards, Sprint, H&R Block and Burns and McDonnell.
-Other major employers include the federal government (the area's largest single employer), Health Midwest, University of Kansas Medical Center, American Airlines, Honeywell, Ford Motor Company and Black & Veatch.
+In addition to the federal government (the area's largest single employer), major companies headquartered in the area include Hallmark Cards, Sprint, Embarq, H&R Block and Burns and McDonnell.
+Other major employers include Ford Motor Company, HCA Midwest, Honeywell, Kansas City Power and Light, St. Luke's Hospital, United Parcel Service and the University of Kansas Medical Center.
 The area's economy provides for a consistent and well-distributed earning and employment environment for its business sectors.

 The Kansas City metropolitan area's proximity and ready access to geographical and population centers throughout the nation make it an attractive location for industrial product distribution and trade.
-This central location is advantageous for commuting to all parts of the United States and has enhanced Kansas City's development and posture as a major transportation center with a complete range of transportation facilities including a major highway network, 12 railroad trunk lines and the Kansas City International Airport (KCI).
-KCI handled over 9.4 million revenue passengers (emplaned and deplaned) in 2003, with 12 major airlines and 2 commuter lines serving 53 cities with non-stop service, as well as jet service to every part of the United States with flight times of about three hours to either coast.
+This central location is advantageous for commuting to all parts of the United States and has enhanced Kansas City's development and posture as a major transportation center with a complete range of transportation facilities including a major highway network, 11 railroad trunk lines and the Kansas City International Airport (KCI).
+KCI handled over 9.7 million revenue passengers (emplaned and deplaned) in 2005, with 13 major airlines and 2 commuter lines serving 55 cities with non-stop service, as well as jet service to every part of the United States with flight times of about three hours to either coast.